 How does mapping technology work?

-This technology uses high-tech cameras, satellites, and computer software to collect data and create maps.
-Cloud and web-based solutions like Maptive don’t require downloads.
-You always have access to the most current data, which you can access from any device.
+Mapping technology uses high-resolution cameras, satellites, and computer software to collect data and generate maps.
+Cloud and web-based solutions like Maptive require no downloads.
+You always have access to the most current data from any device.